 “A bad system will beat a good person every time.” –W. Edwards Deming

 Marketing organizations that aspire to transform into a Center of Excellence and thus enable business agility need to strengthen their operational capabilities.
-This means your Marketing Operations function needs to be more than where you house your technology or run your campaigns; it needs to be hub of your CoE.
+This means your Marketing Operations function needs to be more than where you house your technology or run your campaigns; it needs to be a hub of your CoE.

-One of the capabilities that separate best-in-class (BIC) marketers from their peers is how they approach marketing performance management (MPM).
+One of the capabilities that separates best-in-class (BIC) marketers from their peers is how they approach marketing performance management (MPM).
 These Marketing organizations take a highly disciplined approach to operations.
 On average, over two-thirds of the BIC marketers have a Marketing Ops function with solid MPM capabilities.
-This is true for less than half of the rest of Marketing organizations.
+This is true for less than half of the rest of the marketing organizations.
 Even though BIC organizations are still developing their Marketing Ops function, as much as 40 percent may be ahead of their colleagues when it comes to MPM measurement and reporting, data management, technology and automation, strategic planning, analytics and predictive modeling, and workflow process development.

 Nothing about that news is remotely good for business.

 When the stakes are high to reach the next level, where do the best and brightest in the business start?
 BIC Marketing Operations organizations focus first on a performance measurement process that cascades from corporate objectives to marketing objectives to marketing programs.
-The BIC marketing operation’s team successfully tackle three areas:
+The BIC marketing operation’s team successfully tackles three areas:

 • Measuring marketing ROI and demonstrating value